OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

 .. note:: If you do not know your userid, log in to Launchpad and click on your name in the upper right-hand corner.
 This takes you to an *Overview* page.
 In the first column, under *User Information*, you should see **OpenID login**.
 The web address should contain your userid.
-In most cases this will be a hyphenated name, e.g.,  ``john-j-smith, j-smith`` or ``smith-j``.
-It will depend on the email address you provided.